top of page

 If you would like to take a guided early morning Bird walk, please let our staff arrange this for you.

-Time 6.00am - 8.00am
+Time 5.50am - 8.00am

-Price: IDR 250.000 1 person / 2++ IDR 300.000 total charge
+Price: IDR 250.000 1 person / 2++ IDR 400.000 total charge

 "No Catching" Bird Policy

 The people of Sarinbuana have declared this area as a “No catching animal zone”, due to its proximity to one of the two remaining rainforests in Bali.
 An area of 1,800 ha is dedicated to preserve nature.
-You may see locals with rifles – locals are permitted to defend their crops from squirrels (of which there are many) who make an annoying number of holes in their cacao pods – rendering them useless for sale.

-We have observed that the local bird population has dramatically increased over the last 4 years.
+We have observed that the local bird population has dramatically increased over the last 15 years.

 Listed below are some of the birds commonly seen our area